dagerzuga/gulp-front-end-boilerplate/readme.md

 ## Available gulp.js tasks
 - `gulp dev` Run this command to start the development server.
 It will watch for changes in the `src` folder and reload the browser when a change is detected.
-- `gulp build` Run this command to build the project.
+- `gulp prod` Run this command to build the project.
 It will compile all the files and put them in the `dist` folder.
 This is the folder you will upload to your server.
 - `gulp clean` Run this command to delete the `dist` folder.
 This is useful when you want to start fresh.
 Keep in mind this also deletes the files under `src/js` and `src/css`.

 ## Folder structure